sbko/istio-operator/docs/affinity.md

 Pod constraints for istio operator is implemented following the kubernetes affinity documentation.
 Istio Operator can constraint a pod using nodeSelector or Affinity/Antti-affinity feature

-## nodeSelector constraint
+## nodeSelector
-in the values.yaml  add a nodeSelector like
+in the values.yaml  add nodeSelector like:
 ```
  nodeSelector:
     <key>: <values>
 ```

 ## nodeAffinity
-in the values of yaml. add nodeaffinity like
+in the values of yaml. add nodeaffinity like:

 ```
 affinity: